PML is a rare progressive disease of the nervous system. PML is caused by a viral infection of the cells that produce myelin.

 Symptoms progress over weeks and may include: Vision problemsSpeech pronunciation problemsCoordination lossMemory lossWeakness in limbsBehavioral changesChanges

-—a loss of language capability
+A loss of language capability—aphasiaSeizuresSensory loss

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Tests may include: MRI
+Tests may include: MRI scan—used to take images of brain structures (key in the diagnosis)Lumbar puncture—to evaluate cerebrospinal fluidBlood and urine tests

 Treatment focuses on strategies to improve the immune system.
 If you have HIV, your doctor will most likely prescribe antiretroviral medications to treat this condition.
 If PML has resulted from the drug natalizumab, your doctor will have you stop taking this drug and may recommend a